Updated on July 27, 2021

 What to Do

-We always recommend consulting your budget (or making one if you don’t have one in place) when considering major financial decisions.
+It’s important to consult your budget (or make one if you don’t have one in place) when considering major financial decisions.
 If you know that you’re going to have trouble making payments, contact your lenders as soon as possible.

 When you’re able to talk with someone, explain your situation and let them describe the options they can offer.
 You may be dealing with several lenders, so be prepared to take notes during each conversation.
 Keep any documentation you receive about arrangements you’ve worked out in a safe place, and continue making payments until you receive official confirmation regarding when the program takes effect.

 If you do secure an arrangement that allows you to delay loan payments, you’ll want to keep a close eye on your credit report.
-To assist consumers with this monitoring, the three credit bureaus – Experian, Equifax, and TransUnion – have teamed up to make these reports available weekly through April 2021.
-To sign up for this free service, visit www.AnnualCreditReport.com.
+To do so, visit www.AnnualCreditReport.com.

-Remember: you’re responsible for paying all monies owed!
+Remember, even if you’re delaying payments on a debt, you’re responsible for tracking and repaying what you owe.
 While you have a respite from monthly payments, continue to look for ways to save money or make extra cash.
 And for more money management tips, visit our WalletWorks page.